Esri/collector-integration/README.md

 Find a bug or want to request a new feature?
 Please let us know by [submitting an issue](https://github.com/Esri/collector-integration/issues/new).
 Thank you!

-## Contribute
+## Contributing

-Anyone and everyone is welcome to contribute.
-See our [guidelines for contributing](https://github.com/esri/contributing).
+Esri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing
 Copyright 2016 Esri